aws-samples/cfn101-workshop/content/intermediate/templates/language-extensions/index.md

 ### Challenge

-In this exercise, you’ll use the knowledge gained from earlier parts of this lab.
+In this exercise, you'll use the knowledge gained from earlier parts of this lab.
 Your task is to create an [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket with its deletion policy set to a parameterized value of `Delete`, and create a CloudWatch dashboard that reflects the number of objects in the bucket.
 Use the `language-extensions-challenge.yaml` template, and add content to it.

 Refer to the [CloudWatch Dashboard structure](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/CloudWatch-Dashboard-Body-Structure.html) mentioned in Part 2 of the lab as you describe the dashboard in your CloudFormation template.
 For the `metrics` field underneath `properties`, use `[[AWS/S3, NumberOfObjects, StorageType, AllStorageTypes, BucketName, !Ref S3Bucket]]` to denote the `NumberOfObjects` metrics in an S3 bucket for your CloudWatch widget.
 Please note that [S3 storage metrics are reported once per day](https://docs.aws.amazon.com/AmazonS3/latest/userguide/cloudwatch-monitoring.html) at no additional cost, so you may not see them when you are running the lab.